nf-core/eager/docs/usage.md

 :warning: **Important** It is very important to run `nextflow clean -f` on your nextflow run directory once completed.
 RMA6 files are VERY large and are _copied_ from a `work/` directory into the results folder.
 You should clean the work directory with the command to ensure non-redundency and large HDD footprints!

+#### `--database`

+Specify the path to the _directory_ containing your taxonomic classifer's database (malt or kraken).

+For Kraken2, it can be either the path to the _directory_ or the path to the `.tar.gz` compressed directory of the Kraken2 database.

 #### `--metagenomic_min_support_reads`

 Specify the minimum number of reads a given taxon is required to have to be retained as a positive 'hit'.
 For malt, this only applies when `--malt_min_support_mode` is set to 'reads'.
-Default: 1 .
+Default: `1`.

-#### `--database`

-Specify the path to the _directory_ containing your taxonomic classifer's database (malt or kraken).

-For Kraken2, it can be either the path to the _directory_ or the path to the `.tar.gz` compressed directory of the Kraken2 database.

 #### `--percent_identity`

 Specify the minimum percent identity (or similarity) a squence must have to the reference for it to be retained.
-Default is 85
+Default is `85`

 Only used when `--metagenomic_tool malt` is also supplied

 #### `--malt_mode`

 Use this to run the program in 'BlastN', 'BlastP', 'BlastX' modes to align DNA and DNA, protein and protein, or DNA reads against protein references respectively. respectively.
 Ensure your database matches the mode.
 Check the [MALT manual](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf) for more details.
-Default: 'BlastN'
+Default: '`BlastN`'

 Only when `--metagenomic_tool malt` is also supplied

 #### `--malt_alignment_mode`

 Specify what alignment algorithm to use.
 Options are 'Local' or 'SemiGlobal'.
 Local is a BLAST like alignment, but is much slower.
 Semi-global alignment aligns reads end-to-end.
-Default: 'SemiGlobal'
+Default: '`SemiGlobal`'

 Only when `--metagenomic_tool malt` is also supplied